 Examples of rights as they pertain to childbirth include the right to:

-Mothers have the right to make decisions regarding their own bodies and to decline recommended procedures or medications.
+Mothers have the right to decide on their own bodies and decline recommended procedures or medications.
 For instance, they have every right to refuse an epidural, refuse induction, drink or eat during labor, and give birth in the position of their choice.
 They also have the right to choose where they give birth and to sign out of the birthing center or hospital against medical advice.
 No hospital policy overrides these rights.

 Mothers have the right to select their support system for labor and delivery.
 This person could be a spouse, friend, family member, or a trained professional such as a doula.
 Mothers can also ask their care providers and support system to leave.